Panee-93/Dry_Run/README.md

 # Dry_Run
 First Attempt

-The very first attempt at this is proving successful
+The very first attempt at this is proving successful.

+Sending stuff back to remote server.